5 Epic Designs: High Tech Builders vs Natural Building Models

 With a focus on achieving code 6 of the Code for Sustainable Homes, 2 key elements had to be accomplished.
 Firstly, it had to be zero carbon in terms of regulated emissions from heating and hot water, and also from non-regulated emissions such as appliances and sockets.
 Secondly, it had to attain a heat loss parameter (HLP) of 0.8 W/m², a level currently only being achieved by the Passivhaus low energy standard.

-Natural building: dingle dell full site image, solar panels on cob home
+Natural Building: Dingle Dell full site image, solar panels on cob home

-Photo by dingle dell
+Photo by Dingle Dell

 In efforts to fulfill these eco-friendly building standards, Dingle Dell’s energy-saving measures include solar panels for water heating, pipework and butts for rainwater collections, and a borehole for the cold water system, making this cob home one that produces more energy than it consumes.